itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 ### 6.3.1 Far field

-To calculate the far field in FDTD module.
+This section can assist you in computing the far-field pattern within the FDTD module.

 ```python
 fdtd_res = simu[simu_name].run()